 Learning will be offered through a blended approach that will include a series of face-to-face and online seminars, real-world projects, interactive class room activities, simulations and field trips.
 Taught days will be complemented with distance learning and self-directed study.

-Through visiting Cambridge, executive MBA students will attend for workshops designed specifically to give senior executives of this MBA programme the opportunity to complete team projects and develop knowledge and skills that can only be done so in person.
+Cambridge is just 1 hour 30 minutes drive north of London, or 50 min directly by train.
+Through visiting the city, executive MBA students will attend for workshops designed specifically to give senior executives of this MBA programme the opportunity to complete team projects and develop knowledge and skills that can only be done so in person.

 The Masters programme is designed to enable apprentices to apply the academic theory to their organisation and role.
 There are a variety of assessment methods including; reports, essays, group presentations, reflective diaries and case studies.
 For the final six months of the programme, the apprentices will conduct a work-based project.
 It will combine the knowledge they have accumulated from studying the various modules and demonstrate their new recognition of what management can achieve and how this knowledge can be applied within their business.
 Each apprentice will need to create a portfolio that captures the new learnings, techniques and practices acquired during the course.
 The resulting portfolio will be part of the End Point Assessment of each student, allowing apprentices time to reflect, organise and assess their progress.
 Students will have access to Portfolio Software that can include the reports and education from the MBA programme, along with important advice on correctly using the software itself.